Series profile: Fist of the North Star

 Of these, only the first DD TV series has made it into English.
 We’ll have to hope a pathway opens up for the others.
 If there’s one thing we’ve learned from the whole history of FotNS, tenacity always gets you there in the end.

-Watch the series now on VRV here!
+Watch the series on Crunchyroll here!

 LINKS